agrimal/minidatacenter/docs/host_install_guide.md

 ```bash
 systemctl reload ssh
 ```
-Now you can connect to your server via SSH from your computer, so you can copy/paste the commands.
+Now you can connect to your server via SSH from your computer, so you can copy/paste the next commands.

 7. Change repositories
 ```bash